roeeblo/OOP_.NET_WINFORMS---MonitorControl/README.md

 ## Personal Note
 My old monitor had a built-in option for a timer.
-After changing my monitor, because the old one broke down, i had to come up with an idea, so i decided to make this app.
+After changing my monitor which doesnt have that feature (because the old one broke down), i came up with the idea to make this app.
 Hope anyone who struggled like me will find it simple and helpful.

 ## Features